trinaleigh/pomodoro/README.md

 ## instructions

-download all files and open index.html in Chrome or run from a local server. note: desktop notifications require a server.
+download all files and run index.html in browser. note: desktop notifications require a server (will not display from the filepath).

 files:
 * index.html